 Choosing the Right Chain Diameter

 When choosing your jewelry footage chain, pay special attention to the chain diameter.
-See the image above for a few chains that work well with the SM5L.
+The best types of chains to work with slider clasps are rollo, belcher, snake, and cables.
 Or, select alternatives with the proper diameter and uniform links for the best results.
 Since the inside of a stopper bead is made of silicone, it can shred if a chain that is too large is passed through the bead.

-If you have a bead hole size of 3mm on your stopper bead or slider clasp and you want to put a single chain strand through it, you would need a 3mm or slightly smaller chain diameter.
-If you are creating a tassel or lariat, and you only have a single hole on your stopper bead, you would run two strands through it and they would both need to be 1.5mm or slightly smaller.
+If you have a bead hole size of 3mm on your stopper bead or slider clasp and you want to put a single chain strand through it, you would need a 2.8-2.9mm chain diameter.
+If you are creating a tassel or lariat, and you only have a single hole on your stopper bead you would run two strands through it and they would both need to be 1.3-1.4mm or slightly smaller.
 You want a perfect balance where the bead easily slides up and down on the chain and is neither too loose nor too tight.

-Note: When designing your jewelry, try to limit the length the silicone lined bead will need to travel for adjustments.
-These bead are fairly durable but the silicone lining will wear out over time, especially if they are used heavily.
+Note: When designing your jewelry, try to limit the length the silicone-lined bead will need to travel for adjustments.
+These beads are fairly durable but the silicone lining will wear out over time, especially if they are used heavily.

 Threading the Chain